Release date: April 2020

 SEO checkup for epages shops

-This is how the desktop version of an epages 6 shop works on a smartphone whose theme has been adapted to responsive design:
+This is how the desktop version of an epages base 6 shop works on a smartphone whose theme has been adapted to responsive design: